 - Book Now

-Join us March 31 through April 9 for nearly two weeks of special events, activities, and exhibitions as Parksville Qualicum Beach celebrates nature and welcomes thousands of migrating Brant geese to our shores.
+Join us from April 5 to 8 for special events, activities, and exhibitions as Parksville Qualicum Beach celebrates nature and welcomes thousands of migrating Brant geese to our shores.

 Parksville Qualicum Beach represents the “Brant Capital of Canada,” as the region welcomes thousands of small Brant geese each spring to rest and feed along our shores as the gaggle makes its way from Mexico to Alaska to breed.
 Formed in 1990 by a tandem of local nature and wildlife advocates, the Brant Wildlife Festival has since served as an annual celebration of not just these traveling geese, but all wildlife on and around Vancouver Island.